June 15, 2026

 Required information on receipts

 The IRS expects certain information on every receipt you keep for tax purposes.
-Your receipts must include the following elements:
+To be valid, a receipt must include five elements: vendor name, transaction date, amount paid, description of goods or services, and form of payment.

 • Date of transaction: Proves when the expense occurred and helps establish that it falls within the correct tax year